-NOTE: It is recommended that two (2) trimesters of "Singers" be completed prior to auditioning for Vocal Ensemble or Bella Voce.
+NOTE: It is recommended that two (2) trimesters of "Singers" be completed prior to auditioning for Bella Voce.
 NOTE: Participation in MSVMA events such as Honors Choir or Solo & Ensemble is possible ONLY with a three (3) trimester commitment.

-Grades 11-12 Credit (1.5)
+Bella Voce (EL) Grades 10 - 12 Credit (1.5)